|

 to display their performance and compositional skills across

-a remarkably diverse number of genres; a collaboration between the Music Service and Sound it
+- a collaboration between the Music Service and Sound it

 Out (a community music organisation) designed to equip community